Robotic-Assisted Laparoscopic (rTAPP) Bilateral Inguinal Hernia Repair

 The introduction of robotic-assisted laparoscopic surgery added further advantages of three-dimensional vision and added degrees of freedom in terms of range of motion.2 Despite the many advantages of the robotic-assisted laparoscopic hernia repair, use of the technique is limited by lack of availability of equipment and a shortage of teaching materials for attending surgeons and surgeons-in-training.
 Therefore, we present the following case of a robotic-assisted laparoscopic bilateral hernia repair.

 The patient is a 28-year-old male with bilateral inguinal hernias.
 The left-side hernia was somewhat larger than than that of the right, although both were relatively small.
-We elected to perform a robotic-assisted repair using the da Vinci device with 3 trocars placed straight across in a line.
-The first port was placed about 4 or 5 cm superior to the umbilicus in the midline.
+We elected to perform a robotic-assisted repair using the da Vinci device with three trocars placed straight across in a line.
+The first port was placed about 4–5 cm superior to the umbilicus in the midline.

 Patients with inguinal hernias most commonly complain of a bulge in the groin, which may or may not be associated with pain.
 The focused physical exam consists of palpation of the inguinal canal with the patient standing.
 In a male patient, the examiner uses their gloved index finger to palpate the area of the external ring via the redundant skin from the scrotum.
 If an inguinal hernia is present the examiner will feel a bulge with the tip of their finger.
 The patient may be asked to perform a Valsalva maneuver.
 A second exam may be performed with the patient supine to determine reducibility.